haz/IPPC2023/cartpole.md

 **Note**: The velocity that is reduced or increased by the applied force is not fixed and it depends on the angle the pole is pointing.
 The center of gravity of the pole varies the amount of energy needed to move the cart underneath it

-- FORCE_MAG is available from the RDDLEnv interface and in the RDDL domain and instance.

 ## State Space